Utkar5hM

 TCAM - Ternary Content Addressable Memory

-3. Write MicroBlaze C drivers for the same.
+3. Write MicroBlaze C drivers.

 Verilog Implementation

-Making its vibes match with MicroBlaze, Building an AXI - Wrapper
+Building an AXI - Wrapper

 AXI Master / Slave